callumrollo/cmcrameri/README.md

 For a reversed colourmap, append `_r` to the colourmap name

+Categorical colormaps have the suffix `S`

-For a sample of all the available colourmaps without leaving the comfort of your Python session
+For an image of all the available colourmaps without leaving the comfort of your Python session
 ```python
 from cmcrameri.cm import show_cmaps
 show_cmaps()